paqira/jgdtrans-py/doc/source/docs/user_guide.md

 ```

 The return value is {py:class}`~jgdtrans.Point` obj.
-It can access by the attribute to the resulting values, latitude, longitude and altitude;
+You can access by the attribute to the resulting values, latitude, longitude and altitude;

 ```pycon
 >>> point = tf.forward(36.10377479, 140.087855041, 2.34)